Arquisoft/wiq_es05c/README.md

 After all the components are launched, the app should be available in localhost in port 3000.

+##CI CD
+The e2e tests are run directly on the machine due to the low performance of GitHub Actions, a custom runner could also be used.
+Operation, the .sh at the root of the repository is responsible for launching the system tests on the virtual machine.
+This script takes care of downloading the project, installing the dependencies, running the tests, and in case they do not work, it leaves the version that was running.

 ## Deployment

 For the deployment, we have several options.